cxnoii/Spotipy-Song-Recommendation-System/README.md

     return song_ids
 ```

-Below is a plot of the datapoints based on _danceability_ and _energy_.
+Below is a plot of the results of the clustering algorithm.
 Consider that a user's song is located within cluster group 1, highlighted in red.
-The SciPy package will calculate the closest datapoints to the track's features within cluster group 1; the track_id's were then saved, where the track name, artist, and album cover can be retrieved from the Spotify API.
+The SciPy package will calculate the closest datapoints to the track's features within cluster group 1.
+The track_id's were then saved, where the track name, artist, and album cover can then be retrieved from the Spotify API.
 <p align="center">
  <img src="https://github.com/cxnoii/Spotipy-Song-Recommendation-System/assets/114107454/cc2807fa-40b0-407f-bb34-e74a9f3d42de">
 </p>